CogentRoleplayCommunity/FogentRoleplay/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 #### **Joining the Lords' Alliance**

-If the party successfully deals with the goblin threat from Cragmaw Castle or uncovers Iarno's deception, Ulfric Brimward discreetly approaches certain members of the group, urging them to consider joining the Lords' Alliance.
+If the party successfully deals with the Vermkin threat from Mountainmaw Castle or uncovers Iarno's deception, Ulfric Brimward discreetly approaches certain members of the group, urging them to consider joining the Lords' Alliance.
 He engages with individuals who aspire to uphold civilization through proactive measures.
 If a character decides to join, Ulfric Brimward confers upon them the title of Cloak.

 ### **Tresendar Manor**